MartinSandstrom/mars-rovers/README.md

 * Rover cannot fall off the curiously rectangular plateau but ignored calls that would result in a fall off
 * Rover cannot move or report before being placed
 * Rover cannot be placed outside of the initial grid
+* Rover can take one command at the time and not an array of commands
 * Created a new rover for every instrcution even though it could have reused the same rover and placed it on a new spot.
 Assuming that it was a lot of rovers and not one rover with a lot of instructions

 ## Design choises